openhab/openhab-addons/bundles/org.openhab.binding.squeezebox/README.md

 -   Add some favorites to your favorites list in LMS (local music playlists, Pandora, Slacker, Internet radio, etc.).
 Keep all favorites at the root level (i.e. favorites in sub-folders will be ignored).

--   If you're on an older openHAB build, you may need to delete and readd your squeezebox server and player things to pick up the new channels.
+-   If you're on an older openHAB build, you may need to delete and read your squeezebox server and player things to pick up the new channels.

 -   Create a new item on each player